 Dr. Michael New is the Deputy Associate Administrator for Research within NASA’s Science Mission Directorate.
 Principal responsibilities encompass: ensuring scientific quality and integrity of research processes, including oversight of SMD scientific competition processes for research awards and flight programs; representing SMD research goals, policies and programs inside and outside NASA; overseeing SMD’s relationship with the National Research Council; and managing Directorate-level coordination of suborbital-class flight programs.

-Roy A. Maizel is the Deputy Associate Administrator for Management, responsible for the formulation and execution of the Directorate’s $5+ billion budget, as well as the guidance and oversight of all strategic planning and policy development activities.
-He is also responsible for the provision of administrative support to the Directorate's approximately 200-person Headquarters organization.
+Karen Flynn is the Deputy Associate Administrator for Management, responsible for the formulation and execution of the Directorate’s $6+ billion budget, as well as the guidance and oversight of all strategic planning and policy development activities.
+She is also responsible for the provision of administrative support to the Directorate's approximately 150-person Headquarters organization.

 Dr. Eric Smith is the Program Scientist for the James Webb Space Telescope Program at NASA Headquarters, Washington, D.C.
 He also serves as the Astrophysics Division Chief Scientist.
 He works with the Webb Project during the observatory’s development to keep NASA Headquarters management and external partners, both international and intergovernmental, apprised of how the developing hardware measures up against costs, schedules, and science requirements.

 Michael Seablom is the Chief Technologist for the Science Mission Directorate at NASA Headquarters.
 He has the responsibility for surveying and assessing technology needs for the Heliophysics, Astrophysics, Earth Science, and Planetary Science Divisions, and is the primary liaison to the NASA Office of Chief Technologist and the Space Technology Mission Directorate.